 But like every historical entity, theories undergo change through time.
 Indeed a scientific theory might undergo such significant changes that the only point of continuing to name it after its source is to identify its lineage and ancestry.
 This is decidedly not the case with Darwinism.
-As Jean Gayon has recently put it:
+As Jean Gayon has put it:

 The Darwin-Darwinism relation is in certain respects a causal relation, in the sense that Darwin influenced the debates that followed him.
 But there is also something more: a kind of isomorphism between Darwin’s Darwinism and historical Darwinism.
 It is as though Darwin’s own contribution has constrained the conceptual and empirical development of evolutionary biology ever after.
 (Gayon 2003, 241)

-Erasmus Darwin was an early member of a informal group of free thinkers self-styled the Lunar Society, that met regularly in Birmingham to discuss everything from the latest philosophical and scientific ideas to the latest advances in technology and industry, a group that included James Watt, Joseph Priestly and Charles Darwin's other grandfather, Josiah Wedgwood.
+Erasmus Darwin was an early member of an informal group of free thinkers self-styled the Lunar Society, that met regularly in Birmingham to discuss everything from the latest philosophical and scientific ideas to the latest advances in technology and industry.
+The Society included James Watt, Joseph Priestly and Charles Darwin’s other grandfather, Josiah Wedgwood.
 Wedgwood, like Erasmus Darwin, lived in Staffordshire and was in the process of developing a family pottery works into a major industrial concern by applying new scientific and technological ideas to the production of ‘china’.
 The religious inclinations of the group were ‘non-conforming’ and included a number of Unitarians, a sect Erasmus Darwin referred to as ‘a featherbed to catch a falling Christian’.
 Looked upon with suspicion by High Church conservatives, they actively promoted in Great Britain the revolutionary philosophical, scientific and political ideas sweeping across Europe and the Americas.
 Most had spent considerable time absorbing Enlightenment ideas in Edinburgh, Scotland.

-Under the circumstances, it is not surprising that Robert Darwin, Charles’ father, should follow in his father's footsteps and become a doctor, nor that he should end up marrying Susannah Wedgwood, by all reports Josiah's favorite offspring.
-Politically and philosophically engaged, Susannah worked to organize her children's education in the town of Shrewsbury, where she and Robert took up residence.
+Under the circumstances, it is not surprising that Robert Darwin, Charles’ father, should follow in his father’s footsteps and become a doctor, nor that he should end up marrying Susannah Wedgwood, by all reports Josiah’s favorite offspring.
+Politically and philosophically engaged, Susannah worked to organize her children’s education in the town of Shrewsbury, where she and Robert took up residence.
 She sent her children to a day school operated by Unitarian minister Rev. George Case and this is where Charles began his education.
-Unfortunately, Susannah died in 1817 when Charles was only 8, and his father then transferred him to the Shrewsbury School, operated by Dr. Samuel Butler, grandfather of the novelist (and sometime satirist of Darwin's work) of the same name.
-“Nothing could have been worse for the development of my mind that Dr. Butler's school” he proclaimed in the autobiography he wrote for his family, and he escaped down the street to his home whenever he could.
+Unfortunately, Susannah died in 1817 when Charles was only 8, and his father then transferred him to the Shrewsbury School, operated by Dr. Samuel Butler, grandfather of the novelist (and sometime satirist of Darwin’s work) of the same name.
+“Nothing could have been worse for the development of my mind than Dr. Butler’s school” Charles proclaimed in the autobiography he wrote for his family, and he escaped down the street to his home whenever he could.

-When he finally broke the news of his distaste for medicine to his father, he was enrolled to take a degree in Divinity at Christ College, Cambridge University, from which he graduated in January of 1831.
-As with the Shrewsbury School and Edinburgh, his official course of study had very little impact on him, but while in Cambridge he befriended two young men attempting to institute a serious program of natural science at Cambridge, Rev. John Henslow, trained in botany and mineralogy, and Rev. Adam Sedgwick, a leading member of the rapidly expanding community of geologists.
+When he finally broke the news of his distaste for medicine to his father, he enrolled to take a degree in Divinity at Christ College, Cambridge University, from which he graduated in January of 1831.
+As with the Shrewsbury School and Edinburgh, his official course of study had very little impact on him, but while in Cambridge he befriended two young men attempting to institute serious reforms in the natural science curriculum at Cambridge, Rev. John Henslow, trained in botany and mineralogy, and Rev. Adam Sedgwick, a leading member of the rapidly expanding community of geologists.
 Henslow and his wife treated Darwin almost as a son, and through Henslow Darwin was introduced to the men whose ideas were currently being debated in geology and natural history, as well as to men whom we look back on as among the very first to take up the historical and philosophical foundations of science as a distinct discipline, Sir John Herschel and Rev. William Whewell.
 As he wrote in his autobiography: